SamyukthaAligate/react-slide-studio/Desktop/react-slide-studio/README.md

 - useCallback for event handlers
 - Efficient re-rendering strategies

-## Browser Support
+## 🌐 Browser Support

-- Chrome (recommended)
+- ✅ Chrome (recommended)
-- Firefox
+- ✅ Firefox
-- Safari
+- ✅ Safari
-- Edge
+- ✅ Edge
+- ✅ Mobile browsers (iOS Safari, Chrome Mobile)

+## 📊 Project Stats

+- **Components**: 10+ React components
+- **Lines of Code**: 5000+
+- **Features**: 50+ implemented features
+- **Responsive Breakpoints**: 4 (1024px, 768px, 480px, 360px)
+- **Keyboard Shortcuts**: 15+

-## Contributing
+## 🤝 Contributing

 This project is built with modern React patterns and follows best practices for:
-- Component composition
+- Component composition and reusability
-- State management
+- State management with hooks
-- Event handling
+- Event handling and performance optimization
-- Responsive design
+- Responsive design and mobile-first approach
-- Accessibility
+- Accessibility (WCAG 2.1 guidelines)
+- Clean code and documentation

-## License
+## 📄 License

 This project is open source and available under the MIT License.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Inspired by Google Slides interface and functionality
 - Built with React 18 and modern CSS features
 - Uses Font Awesome for icons
-- Roboto font for typography
+- Roboto font family for typography
+- HTML5 Canvas API for rendering

+## 📞 Support

+For issues, questions, or suggestions:
+- Create an issue on GitHub
+- Check the Help menu in the application
+- Review keyboard shortcuts with `?` key

+---

+**Made with ❤️ using React**